slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Find somebody smarter to teach you, somebody equal to challenge you and somebody less developed that you can teach.
 Remember that sometimes people wind up in our lives not because we judged them as high-quality individuals, but because of circumstance and nothing more. we choose friends by proximity, not how do we feel around them, is him as invested in my well being than i am in his. focus in others people sucess but pick the right people.

 You're never too old to make a friend.
 Look for people with the same interests as you: meetup, learn a new skill.
 Second step is inviting them to do something.
 Always be looking for a new one.
 If a buddy calls and needs to get a drink, go.
 I also know someone is a friend when I can go long stretches without talking to him and then we talk and its right where we left off.

+### On friends

+Resist the temptation of working with family and friends.
+Peers are peers, not boss and employee: pedestals prevent friendships.
+Keep your friends for friendship, work with the skilled and competent.
+You will waste your life trying to make those around into who you want them to be.

+> *'Undisturbed calmness of mind is attained by cultivating friendliness toward the happy, compassion for the unhappy, delight in the virtuous, and indifference toward the wicked.' -- Patanjali*

+> *'Never put too much trust in friends, learn how to use enemies.'*
+> *'Infection: avoid the unhappy and unlucky.' -- Robert Greene (2nd and 10th law of power)*

+> *'It is easier to forgive an enemy than to forgive a friend.' -- William Blake*

+> *'Friendships change.
+Trust the friends of today as if they will be enemies tomorrow, and that of the worst kind.
+As this happens in reality, let it happen in your precaution.' -- Balthasar Gracian 26th*

+> *'Don’t befriend fools.
+He that does not know a fool when he sees him is one himself: still more he that knows him but will not keep clear of him.
+They are dangerous company and ruinous confidants.' -- Balthasar Gracian 22th*

+> *'When you're in jail, a good friend will be trying to bail you out.
+A best friend will be in the cell next to you saying, «Damn, that was fun».' -- Groucho Marx*

+### On family

 Cleave from your family but come back.
 You need to be independent and loyal at the same time.